evasinha/Notes/UQTk_notes.md

 	* `pnames.txt`   :   `d x 1` List of parameter names
 	* `outnames.txt` :   `L x 1` List of output names
 	* Note - 365 is used in my examples since I am calibrating daily values.
 Replace 365 with 12 if calibrating monthly values.
+	* Note - Scripts for generating ytrain.dat are included in this repo.
+Use the shell script to run the scripts and generate `ytrain.dat`, `yval.dat`, `ptrain.dat`, and `pval.dat`)

 ### 3.1 UQTk steps in `workflow.x`: